henrythasler/wasm-playground/README.md

 ## Limitations and Known Issues

 - Wasm-Stack can not exceed 7 items as the current design stores all stack elements in registers (X9-X15).
-- Stack and register allocation for branches (if-else) is expected to be the same after branch merge (end).

 ## Prerequisites